GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 **Required parameters:**

 - oxd_id: oxd ID from client registration
-- code: The code from OpenID Connect Provider (OP) authorization redirect URL
+- code: The code from OpenID Connect Provider (OP) Authorization Redirect URL
-- state: The state from OpenID Connect Provider (OP) authorization redirect URL
+- state: The state from OpenID Connect Provider (OP) Authorization Redirect URL
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)

 **Request:**